 Let’s face it: Having a family is a huge financial responsibility.
-In fact, raising a child until age 18 costs about $233,610, according to a study conducted by the U.S. Department of Agriculture — an average of $36.50 every day.
+In fact, raising a child until age 17 costs about $310,000, according to CBSNews.

 Everyone needs to take time to manage their finances closely, and if you have a family there are a few items you really can’t afford to overlook.
 Here are some of the steps that you can take to help keep your family financially sound no matter what life may bring.